Skip to Content

 10. Hungry People Became Angry

-Feeding a cloud as huge as the one that showed up at the Woodstock Festival is daunting, and the vendors weren’t having it easy.
+Feeding a crowd as huge as the one that showed up at the Woodstock Festival is daunting, and the vendors weren’t having it easy.
 As demand soared, prices rose, and Hamburgers that were previously $.25 hiked to $1, and the people didn’t like it.
 One concession stand was burnt down in frustration.

 11. Locals Fed the Crowd